exploitedwe/wakemail/README.md

 ```

 ## Error: Something about your provider not allowing access because it's not secure
-They're completely right, got to settings on their website and dig through them to figure out how to allow less-secure apps to run with the email.
+They're completely right, it's not very secure to write your email and password to a file.
+Now, go to settings on their website and dig through them to figure out how to allow less-secure apps to run.